agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is an instance of the [Logging](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/logging.proto#L54) message.
-It configures where logs should be sent for consumer and producer projects.
-The value shown is the default for services managed with Cloud Endpoints.
+---
 ### monitoring

 _Monitoring configuration._

+`monitoring` is an instance of the [Monitoring](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/monitoring.proto#L77) message.
+It configures where metrics should be collected for consumer and producer projects.
+The value shown is the default for services managed with Cloud Endpoints.

 {{< details "example monitoring field" >}}
 <pre><code>  "monitoring": {